 A registered dietitian (RD) is the most qualified specialist to address growth and nutritional needs.
 Some RDs call themselves “nutritionists,” but not all nutritionists are RDs.
 Virtually anyone can call him- or herself a “nutritionist,” regardless of education or training.
 RDs are food and nutrition experts who have earned a bachelor’s degree; completed an accredited, supervised practice program; passed a national board examination, and attended continuing education courses to maintain their licensing.

 - Assess a child’s diet to determine if the child is taking the nutrients he or she needs (carbohydrates, proteins, fats, vitamins and minerals, fluids, calories, etc.)

 - Work with a feeding therapist (speech-language pathologist or occupational therapist) to find nutritional food that the child has the skills to eat

-- Work with a physician to create a well-tolerated diet, which could include a wide range of formulas and/or a homemade blenderized diet (allergies, Eosinophilic Esophagitis (EoE), etc.)
+- Work with a physician to create a well-tolerated diet, which could include a wide range of formulas and/or a homemade blenderized diet (allergies, eosinophilic esophagitis etc.)

 - Incorporate the family’s lifestyle and religious beliefs into the diet (vegetarian, soy, pork, etc.)

-This model addresses all aspects of pediatric feeding disorders.
+This model addresses all aspects of pediatric feeding disorder.
 Click the model to learn more.